stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 bower installing backbone.localStorage#v1.1.4
 ```

 When working with multiple developers, it can be troublesome assuring everyone has the correct dependencies and matching versions.
 By using `--save` above, we are telling Bower to remember this new dependency, then write about it in our `bower.json` file.
-When another developer clones your project, they just have to run `bower install` to download every dependency, thus keeping everyone in sync.
+When another developer clones your project, they just have to run `bower install` to download every dependency, keeping everyone in sync.
 That's why `app/bower_components` is listed in your `.gitignore` file.
 Gone are the days of bloated repositories!

 Now that Bower has awesomed all over our application, go into `app/index.html` and update the `scripts/vendor.js` comment block: